fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We can make use of this optimised `StateMonad` implementation in a `SafeApp`,
+We can make use of this optimised `MonadState` implementation in a `SafeApp`,
 where our `.program` depends on optimised MTL typeclasses:

 {lang="text"}